 Also, if you like my style, I believe you’ll enjoy Emily’s as well.

-These are both newsletters from Grist which is an independent, climate-focused news organization.
+This is a daily roundup of interesting stories from Grist which is an independent, climate-focused news organization.
 Their mantra is “Don’t freak out.
 Figure it out.”

 This is a fantastic organization.
 They’re “A Pulitzer Prize-winning, non-profit, non-partisan news organization dedicated to covering climate change, energy and the environment.”

 They helped break open the Exxon disinformation campaign in a big way with investigative reporting.